bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 system asked me to connect to an external source, since I am using Visual Studio Code.

-I click the \"Cancel\" option for now.
+I click the &quot;Cancel&quot; option for now.

 But after I visit the link, the color of the link will change to violet because I defined it to do that with the visited pseudo-class.

-I\'m now going to demonstrate how you can use the pseudo-class hover.
+I&apos;m now going to demonstrate how you can use the pseudo-class hover.

 To do this, I use the pseudoshadow.html file I created previously.